Skip links

 When a user clicks a skip link, they generally do so on most pages in that session.

-Although users only clicked skip links 43 times, this number represents users that need it.
-These are people whose user experience would be significantly impaired without it.
+Although users only clicked skip links 43 times, this number represents users that need it, and for whom without it their user experience would be significantly impaired.

 Screen reader user survey